zohaibus/context-protocol/README.md

 ## License

-MIT — Fork it.
+MIT.
+Fork it.
 Adapt it.
 Own it.

 ---